Demo mode active: payments are running in test mode — no real charges will be made to your card. Testing gateway

 Commute & Transport

-Grand Rapids has the shorter commute — saving residents roughly 5,500 minutes (92 hours) per year compared to Houston.
-Houston scores higher for public transit, making it the better choice for car-free living.
+Grand Rapids has the shorter commute — saving residents roughly 4,500 minutes (75 hours) per year compared to Houston.
+Grand Rapids scores higher for public transit, making it the better choice for car-free living.
 For walkability, Grand Rapids leads — a better score here means more amenities reachable on foot.

 MetricHoustonGrand Rapids